rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Using Variables
 ***************

 Ansible uses variables to manage differences and connections between systems.
 With Ansible, you can execute tasks and playbooks on multiple systems with a single command.
 However, not all systems are exactly alike; some require different configuration than others.
 In some cases, you may want to use the behavior or state of one system as configuration on other systems.
 For example, you might use the IP address of one system as a configuration value on another system.
-To use variables, you must place the variable in a task or play and set or retrieve variable values.
+To use variables, you must reference the variable in a task or play and set or retrieve variable values.

 You can reference variables in module arguments, in :ref:`conditional "when" statements <playbooks_conditionals>` and in :ref:`loops <playbooks_loops>`, and so on.
 The `ansible-examples github repository <https://github.com/ansible/ansible-examples>`_ contains many examples of referencing variables in Ansible.

 You must use standard YAML syntax for variable values.
 You can set variable values in your playbooks, in your :ref:`inventory <intro_inventory>`, in included files or roles, or at the command line.
 You can also retrieve values from your remote systems (Ansible facts), from external data sources (lookups), or from related APIs (``*_info`` modules).
+Finally, you can create variable values during a playbook run by registering the output of a task as a new variable.

 .. contents::
    :local: